-still can’t fathom, The Detergents were always the next-to-last act to go on, which effectively made them the Stones’
+reasons Ron still can’t fathom, The Detergents were always the next-to-last act to go on, which effectively made them

-opening act.
-Audiences anticipating the performance of Mick and the guys with their sexually charged repertoire were understandably
+the Stones’ opening act.
+Audiences anticipating the performance of Mick and the guys with their sexually charged repertoire

-and "From L.A. to New Orleans," the crowds were not shy about expressing their feelings.
-In Philadelphia, the guys handed
+tunes as "Leader" and "From L.A. to New Orleans," the crowds were not shy about expressing their feelings.
+In Philadelphia,

-out free copies of their LP, The Many Faces of the Detergents, prior to the concert.
-Midway through their act, however,
+the guys handed out free copies of their LP, The Many Faces of the Detergents, prior to the concert.
+Midway through

-their performing styles, The Detergents actually got on very well with The Stones.
-They hung out together, shared rooms, even
+in their performing styles, The Detergents actually got on very well with The Stones.
+They hung out together, shared rooms,

-trashed a hotel room at one stop.
-There was no malice involved; just a bunch of guys, with youthful high spirits, having a
+even trashed a hotel room at one stop.
+There was no malice involved; just a bunch of guys, with youthful high spirits, having

-blast.
-Dick Clark sometimes traveled on the bus with the acts, and "one day out by the pool in Baltimore Danny from the group
+a blast.
+Dick Clark sometimes traveled on the bus with the acts, and "one day out by the pool in Baltimore Danny from the

-accidentally pushed him in with his suit on.
+group accidentally pushed him in with his suit on.
 Dick just laughed it off."
-The hijinks were, for the most part, just good clean
+The hijinks were, for the most part, just good

 There was other things